TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Security/GuidelinesIntegrators/Extensions.rst

 Executable binaries shipped with extensions
 ===========================================

-TYPO3 extensions (:file:`.zip` files) are packages, which may contain any kind of data/files.
-This can be readable PHP or Javascript source code, as well as binary files like compiled executables, e.g. Unix/Linux ELF files or Microsoft Windows .exe files.
+`TYPO3`:pn: extensions (:file:`.zip` files) are packages, which may contain any kind of data/files.
+This can be readable PHP or Javascript source code, as well as binary files like compiled executables, for example `Unix`:pn: / `Linux`:pn: ELF files or Microsoft `Windows`:pn: .exe files.

 Executing these files on a server is a security risk, because it can not be verified what these files really do (unless they are